Related Posts

 – Muscle stiffness or rigidity: Some forms of muscular dystrophy can cause muscles to become stiff or rigid, making movement more challenging.

-– Balance and coordination issues: Weakness in the muscles responsible for balance and coordination can result in difficulties with walking, running, or maintaining stability.
+– Balance and coordination issues: Weakness in the muscles responsible for balance and coordination can result in difficulty walking, running, or maintaining stability.

 It is important to note that muscular dystrophy is a progressive condition, meaning that symptoms typically worsen over time.
 As the disease advances, individuals may experience increased disability and a decline in their overall quality of life.